Depreciation Schedule Excel Template: Free Format, Formulas & Examples

 Depreciation expense:

-It can be used for assets with high early productivity or rapid obsolescence, like technology equipment.
+This method can be used for assets with high early productivity or rapid obsolescence, such as technology equipment.

 4. Sum-of-Years-Digits (SYD)